Amik05/Reals/README.md

 1. A Playwright browser opens Instagram Reels
 2. It scrolls through your feed, screenshotting each reel
-3. Claude vision AI reads each screenshot — extracting the username, caption, and writing a one-line summary of the video content
+3. Vision AI reads each screenshot — extracting the username, caption, and writing a one-line summary of the video content
 4. Everything gets laid out into a clean, printable PDF

 ---